Support Information

 Of course most other modern OSes such as QNX, AIX, OpenBSD, NetBSD, and Solaris also work just fine.
 Some are tested occasionally, usually just before a new release.
 But very little code specific to these platforms is written by the primary developers.
 For example, any functionality in the library which utilizes OpenBSD specific APIs was likely contributed by someone interested in that platform.

 In theory any working C++20 compiler is fine but in practice, we only regularly test with GCC, Clang, and Visual C++.
-Several other compilers (such as Intel and Sun Studio) are supported by the build system but are not tested by the developers and may have build or codegen problems.
+Several other compilers (such as IBM XLC, Intel C++, and Sun Studio) are supported by the build system but are not tested by the developers and may have build or codegen problems.
 Patches to improve support for these compilers is welcome.

 Branch Support Status